Calibrating the negative interpretation: Alternative varieties of constructive analysis

-Troelstra has shown that Markov's recursive analysis RUSS, with the Kreisel-Lacombe-Shoenfield-Tsejtlin Theorem, can be expressed in the language of arithmetic (cf. {\bf CRM}, \cite{tvd1988}) using ``extended Church's Thesis'' ECT$_0$ and an arithmetical form of Markov's Principle.
+Troelstra and van Dalen \cite{tvd1988} propose that constructive recursive mathematics RUSS, up to and including the Kreisel-Lacombe-Shoenfield-Tsejtlin Theorem, should be axiomatized in the language of arithmetic by {\bf CRM} = {\bf HA} + ECT$_0$ + MP$_0$, where ECT$_0$ is Troelstra's ``extended Church's Thesis'' (cf. \cite{tr1973}) and MP$_0$ is an arithmetical form of Markov's Principle.
+By number-realizability, {\bf CRM} is consistent relative to its classically consistent subtheory {\bf HA} + MP$_0$, but (unlike {\bf CRM}) all of Russian recursive mathematics is consistent with classical logic.
+A classically sound formalization of RUSS appears to require sequence variables.